iestebanvi/alertman2omi/README.md

-# Prometheus Alertmanager to HP Omi
+# Prometheus Alertmanager to OMI

  - Settings are passed as environment vars:
         OMI_URL: The OMI url that will receive the alerts.